matplotlib/matplotlib/doc/users/artists.rst

-clip_on      Whether clipping is enabled clip_path    The path the artist is clipped to contains     A picking function to test whether the artist contains the pick point figure       The figure instance the aritst lives in, possibly None label        A text label (eg for auto-labeling) picker       A python object that controls object picking transform    The transformation visible      A boolean whether the artist should be drawn
+clip_on      Whether clipping is enabled clip_path    The path the artist is clipped to contains     A picking function to test whether the artist contains the pick point figure       The figure instance the artist lives in, possibly None label        A text label (eg. for auto-labeling) picker       A python object that controls object picking transform    The transformation visible      A boolean whether the artist should be drawn